Destinations Italy Umbria & Le Marche

 Spoleto

-A 14th-century aqueduct-bridge spanning a wooded gorge, 230 metres across, 80 metres high.
-The view from the Rocca above is the postcard.
-Walking across it is closed periodically for restoration — check before you go.
-The forest walk along the gorge is open year-round and quietly stunning.
+A 14th-century aqueduct-bridge over a wooded gorge, 230 metres across, 80 metres high.
+The view from the Rocca above is the one to walk up for.
+Walking across it closes periodically for restoration, so check before you go.
+The forest walk along the gorge is open year-round and worth the time.

 FreeSometimes closedWalking trail